dezhouc2/machine_learning_notes/conception/stats_conception.md

         - assumption of z-test:
           - data points are independent
           - sample size > 30
-          - normal distribution with mean of zero and variable 1
+          - normal distribution with mean of zero and variance 1

   - non-parametric test: varaibles measured on the ordinal(按照顺序) scale